wdmuer/lblod-MCP/README.md

 ```
 In terminal 2, the chat application will then start, allowing you to query the Centrale Vindplaats SPARQL endpoint with the implemented functionalities.

+## Query examples
+See [lblod-mcp-server/README.md](/lblod-mcp-server/README.md) for query examples of the supported functionalities.